Have you ever wondered what it would be like to help run a business with over $500 million in assets and over 50,000 members?

 Are you interested in helping to set the future direction of a dynamic, growing organization?

 Become a UKFCU Volunteer!

 UKFCU volunteers do that – and so much more!

-As a member-owned financial cooperative, UKFCU relies on member volunteers to serve on its Board of Directors, serve as Associate Board Members, and serve on the Supervisory Committee.
+As a member-owned financial cooperative, UKFCU relies on member volunteers to serve on its Board of Directors and Supervisory Committee.
 Volunteers ensure financial soundness and guide strategic and policy decisions in a wide variety of areas including branch deployment, member services (online banking, loans, savings), product development, and marketing.

 By becoming a UKFCU volunteer, you can help your credit union continue to grow and respond to member needs.
 Volunteering also provides an exciting opportunity to learn, develop business and leadership skills, and network with others.
 UKFCU volunteers are an integral part of UKFCU’s success!

 Volunteers come together for the sole purpose of representing the best interests of UKFCU’s members and are the cornerstone of what makes a credit union unique.
 Our volunteers enrich the lives of all the members they represent, and enhance their own leadership, management, governance, and financial skills.

 Board of Directors: Board members are elected for three year terms of office by UKFCU’s membership on an annual basis.
 They set future strategy, develop policies, oversee UKFCU’s financial security, review the CEO’s progress in achieving goals and objectives, represent the interests of the entire membership, and report to the members at the annual meeting.
 In addition to attending monthly board meetings, directors actively engage in strategic planning, serve on committees and tasks forces, and receive training and education on issues important to the credit union and its members.